input-output-hk/peras-design/site/reports/tech-report-2.md

 ### Benchmarks

+In the following tables we compare some interesting metrics between the two differnt kind of certificates we studied, Mithril certificates (using BLS signatures) and ALBA certificates (using KES signatures): Size of certificate in bytes, proving time (eg. the time to construct a single vote), aggregation time (the time to build a certificate), and verification time.

+For Mithril certificates:

 |---------------------------------|-------|
 | Certificate size                | 56kB  |
 | Proving time (per vote)         | ~70ms |
 | Aggregation time                | 1.2s  |
 | Verification time (certificate) | 17ms  |

+For ALBA certificates:

 |---------------------------------|--------|
 | Certificate size                | 47kB   |